 Viruses Cause Most Sore Throats

 Most of the time, common viruses are the cause of sore throats.
 Viruses that trigger a dry, scratchy, sore throat include cold and flu viruses.
 The virus that is responsible for mononucleosis (mono) attacks the throat and lymph nodes in the neck; Epstein-Barr Virus (EBV) is the most common cause of mono.
 Latent EBV infection is also associated with chronic fatigue syndrome (CFS).
 Patients with CFS often complain of low-grade sore throats.

-Acute, mild viral infections response well to natural sore throat remedies.
+Acute, mild viral infections respond well to natural throat remedies.
 They also help a dry, itching throat caused by allergies.

 - Disinfect your throat with warm water and sea salt every two hours.

 - Sooth your throat with warm water, raw honey, and a half-teaspoon of fresh lemon juice.

 - Suck on herbal lozenges containing menthol (derived from peppermint oil), or slippery elm bark, licorice, sage, or aloe.

 - Take 30-60 mg of zinc twice daily, or suck on zinc lozenges.